MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 **Connected AMPLS**

 This screen allows you to review and configure the resource's connections to the AMPLS.
-Connecting to an AMPLS allows traffic from the connected virtual network connectedto reach the resource.
+Connecting to an AMPLS allows traffic from the connected virtual network connected to reach the resource.
 It has the same effect as connecting it from the scope described in [Connect Azure Monitor resources](#connect-resources-to-the-ampls).

 To add a new connection, select **Add** and select the AMPLS.
 Your resource can connect to five AMPLS objects, as described in [AMPLS limits](./private-link-design.md#ampls-limits).